shilpakancharla/snn-networking/README.md

 The link usage are organized as a list structure.

 * `get_link_usage_metrics`: given a link usage file, extract information about various metrics present.
 If a link does not exist, populate the list of metrics with all -1.

+## Data Processing for Spiking Neural Network

+Further data processing is applied to get the data ready to run through a spiking neural network.
+For this segment, Amazon Web Services was particularly useful.
+All the preprocessed data so far was uploaded to an S3 bucket. `snn_data_processing.py` provides the APIs used alongside a description of each function.
+These functions were run on SageMaker.
+While the functions and the main driver code are provided here, it would be best to run this in SageMaker on the account that has the corresponding S3 bucket.